fluidinfo/django-fluidinfo/docs/models.rst

 Notice that you can *optionally* set an ``about`` tag.
 This is just a convention to help indicate what the object might be about.
-It is a unique and public tag controlled by FluidDB itself (so you can't change the visibility or permissions on it).
+It is a unique and public tag controlled by Fluidinfo itself (so you can't change the visibility or permissions on it).

 To create or update information / data tagged to an object simply do::

     p.first_name = 'Fred'
     p.last_name = 'Blogs'
+    p.save()

-It is important to realise that a call is made to FluidDB at *exactly the point* in your code where you update the field's value.
-There is **no** ``save()`` method on django-fluiddb models since the updates happen as they are declared in code.
+It is important to realise that a call is made to Fluidinfo *only at the point* when ``save()`` is called.
+Such a call is blocking too.

-There are several ways to query and extract objects / information from FluidDB.
+There are several ways to query and extract objects / information from Fluidinfo.

 Instantiate a model and pass in the object's uuid::